-zip this folder and submit that file.
+zip this folder and submit that file on the submission page on the course web page.

 Commenting and code style

 Your code should be commented appropriately (though you don't need to go overboard).
 The most important things:

 - Your name (or names) and the assignment number should be at the top of each file - Each class and method should have an appropriate doctsring - If anything is complicated, it should include some comments.